GeorgKindermann/ScanTailorPostProcess/README.md

-ls Compare different methods when post-processing the output from [Scantailor-Experimental](https://github.com/ImageProcessing-ElectronicPublications/scantailor-experimental).
+Compare different methods when post-processing the output from [Scantailor-Experimental](https://github.com/ImageProcessing-ElectronicPublications/scantailor-experimental).

 To reprocess the shown results [get the images](1getData.sh) from [Test images for Scan Tailor](https://github.com/ImageProcessing-ElectronicPublications/scantailor-testing).
 [Create](2makeProj.sh) or [use](STprojects/) those ScanTailor projects and [create filtered pictures](3runStCreateFilteredImages.sh) by going to stage 6 in ScanTailor.